SamuelAdamson/portfolio-2.0/terraform/README.md

 note that your service account will need read/write access to the following resources:
 * cloud run
-* cloud cdn
+* cloud functions
 * cloud firestore (cloud datastore)
-* TODO

 ## variables.

-terraform variables are initialied in the `variables.tf` file and values should be set in a file named `terraform.tfvars`. the latter file is excluded from source control. view the `variables.tf` file for a list of variables and set values as necessary in your `terraform.tfvars` file. for example:
+terraform variables are declared in the `variables.tf` file(s) and values should be set in a file named `terraform.tfvars`. the latter file is excluded from source control. view the `variables.tf` file for a list of variables and set values as necessary in your `terraform.tfvars` file. for example:

 in `variables.tf`
 ```